-Social Security Numbers
+Social Security Number (SSN)

-To work in the U.S. you must have a U.S. Social Security Number (SSN).
+To work in the U.S. you must have a U.S. Social Security Number (SSN) for tax purposes.
 You may start working without an SSN as long as you provide evidence to your employer that you have applied for one.

-If you are an F-1 visa holder with on-campus employment, you must first obtain a job offer letter from your on-campus employer following this format.
+If you are an F-1 visa holder with on-campus employment, please you must first obtain a job offer letter from your on-campus employer following this format.

-Please note that it is NOT possible to apply for an SSN online or via an agency.
+Please note that it is NOT possible to apply for a SSN online or via an agency.
 You must have a personal interview with a Social Security Administration representative usually in a local Social Security office.

-If You Are Not Eligible for an SSN
+Not Eligible for an SSN?

 The U.S. Government restricts the issuance of new SSNs to individuals who are employed.
 However, SSNs have come to be used for many other purposes such as opening a bank account, buying a cell phone and/or obtaining a credit card.